Robust Finite-Memory Policy Gradients for Hidden-Model POMDPs: Robust Finite-Memory Policy Gradients

 The main loop runs until the given timeout is reached.
-We first build the candidate policy \fsc from the current values of parameters $\phi$ and $\theta$ (\Cref{alg:build}).
-Then, we construct for \fsc the induced quotient MDP $\lmdp_\hmpomdp^{\fsc^{(k)}}$ (\Cref{alg:induced}, see~\Cref{def:quotient-mdp}).
+We first construct for the current policy \fsc the induced quotient MDP $\lmdp_\hmpomdp^{\fsc^{(k)}}$ (\Cref{alg:induced}, see~\Cref{def:quotient-mdp}).
 The tool \paynt~\cite{DBLP:conf/cav/AndriushchenkoC21} takes this MDP $\lmdp_\hmpomdp^{\fsc^{(k)}}$ and the given goal states $G$ to compute a worst-case POMDP $\worstpomdp^{(k)}$ and the robust performance $\mathcal{J}^{\fsc^{(k)}}_{\hmpomdp}$ (\Cref{alg:eval}, see \Cref{sec:eval}).
 We then update the running optimum (\Cref{alg:updateopt}).
-Finally, we run \gdsteps gradient descent steps to update parameters $\phi$ and $\theta$, now wrt.~POMDP $\worstpomdp^{(k)}$ (\Cref{alg:policyupdate}, see \Cref{sec:gd:on:pomdp}). \gdsteps is a hyperparameter that should be tuned based on the size of the HM-POMDP: having many instances $|\indices|$ slows down the policy evaluation, while many states $|S|$ slows down the gradient update steps.
+Finally, we run \gdsteps gradient ascent steps to update parameters $\phi$ and $\theta$ of the policy \fsc, now on~POMDP $\worstpomdp^{(k)}$ (\Cref{alg:policyupdate}, see \Cref{sec:gd:on:pomdp}). \gdsteps is a hyperparameter that should be tuned based on the size of the HM-POMDP: having many instances $|\indices|$ slows down the policy evaluation, while many states $|S|$ slows down the gradient update steps.
 In our experiments, we picked $\gdsteps=10$, such that at most 75\% of the computation time is spent on policy evaluation.